sourcery-ai-experiments/jaar/README.md

 ## 0.0 About jaar

 `jaar` is a python library for listening to the climate of a community.
-Individual positions are aggregated by a listener into a coherant intent that can include pledges to do and pledges of states of existence.
+Individual positions are aggregated by a listener into a coherant agenda that can include pledges to do and pledges of states of existence.
 Listening and acting on it.

-A persons's intent in the community is built by the the weighted intreprtation of
+A persons's agenda in the community is built by the the weighted intreprtation of
-1. Other persons intents
+1. Other persons agendas
-2. Their own independent intent
+2. Their own independent agenda

-Each intent is saved as a JSON file.
+Each agenda is saved as a JSON file.

 This is mostly a one man projeect.
 Femi has significantly helped.